Are Online Paternity Tests Accurate?

 Yes; a home paternity test can be performed without the mother.
 If the mom cannot or does not want to be tested, we can still perform a home paternity test.
 A “motherless” test could require more extensive analysis to produce conclusive results, but the results are just as accurate as those of a standard paternity test with the mother included.
 Keep in mind that consent from a legal parent or guardian must be obtained for testing a minor child.
 If the mother participates in a home paternity test, she is guaranteed to receive a copy of the test results.

-Are home paternity tests accurate?
+Are at-home paternity tests accurate?

 Home paternity test results are accurate for the samples provided to the laboratory.
 For at-home testing, the lab relies on test participants to make sure the samples being analyzed by the lab belong to the correct people.
 If you do not trust other participants’ integrity with submitting correct samples, you can either make sure you’re all together in the same room during swabbing or you should choose a legal paternity test (with witnessed DNA collection) instead.